djangocon/djangocon-us-docs/tickets/README.md

 ### How do I determine what our tickets should cost?

 We use three basic pricing tiers with DjangoCon: reduced, individual, and corporate tiers.
 Our goal was to price our individual tickets just above our theoretical cost.
-Our break even per attendee before taxes and ticket fees was around $425 which we upped to $495 to cover these fees, taxes, and charge.
+Our break even per attendee before taxes and ticket fees was around $425 which we upped to $495 to cover these fees, taxes, and charges.

 We priced our reduced rate tickets below our cost and lowered our price by $200 to $295.
 These tickets are intended for students and diversity groups which we want to encourage to attend our event without pricing them out of the conference.